Grand Staircase–Escalante National Monument: Reductions in size, restoration, and lawsuits

 On December 4, 2017, President Donald Trump ordered that the monument's size be reduced by nearly 47% to 1003863 acres, with the remainder divided into three areas, two of which border one another along the Paria River.
+The three separate units were: Grand Staircase, occupying the northwestern portion of the monument; Kaiparowits, centered on the Kaiparowits Plateau in the monument's central and southern regions; and Canyons of the Escalante, encompassing the Escalante River watershed and associated canyon country in the eastern portion of the monument.

 Bears Ears National Monument was significantly reduced in size at the same time.
 Conservation, angling, hunting, and outdoor recreation groups filed suit to block any reduction in the national monument, arguing that the president has no legal authority to materially shrink a national monument.
 The cases were still pending at the 2020 election.
 The Trump administration subsequently approved logging within the national monument and coal mining in the area that was removed from the monument.

 On his first day in office, President Joe Biden signed an executive order calling for a review of the reduction of the Bears Ears and Grand Staircase–Escalante monuments.
 On October 8, 2021, he restored the original boundaries.

 Two lawsuits, Garfield County v.
 Biden, filed by the state of Utah and two Utah counties, and Dalton v.
 Biden, filed by a mining company and recreationalists, seek to overturn the reaffirmed original boundaries and attack the Antiquities Act.
 The tribes filed motions to intervene.

-On August 11, 2023, U.S. District Judge David Nuffer dismissed both cases, explaining that "the Antiquities Act gives the president broad authority to designate national monuments and that courts cannot second-guess that authority."
+On August 11, 2023, U.S. district judge David Nuffer dismissed both cases, explaining that "the Antiquities Act gives the president broad authority to designate national monuments and that courts cannot second-guess that authority."
 The state of Utah and other parties have since appealed the dismissal, but no such challenge has been successful in 100 years of the Antiquity Act's history.
 The United States Court of Appeals for the Tenth Circuit heard the case in September 2024.

+On July 13, 2026, president Donald Trump issued a proclamation modifying the boundaries of Grand Staircase–Escalante National Monument, reducing the monument from 1.87 million acres to 181,541 acres.
+It eliminated the Grand Staircase Unit, reduced the former Kaiparowits Unit to an approximately 8,900-acre area named the Kaiparowits Horizons Unit, and retained parts of the Canyons of the Escalante Unit.
+The proclamation superseded the boundaries restored by President Joe Biden in 2021.
+Leadership of the Utah Republican Party, including Utah governor Spencer Cox and Utah senator Mike Lee, had lobbied to reopen the land for mining.